Menorca in 2 Days: everything you need to know

 As a first urban tour, I recommend you drive towards the peninsula of La Mola, the coast in front of the city's port.
 You won't get lost and, at the end of it, you can access a huge fortification: this is the fortress of Isabel II, an original military construction from the 19th century that is opposite the Castle of San Felipe.
 It is a military fort built for its strategic position and was never attacked, so it is spectacularly preserved.

-My advice is that, if you have a car, drive half an hour around this peninsula and reach the fortress of Isabel II.
+My advice is that, if you have a car, drive half an hour around this peninsula and get to the fortress of Isabel II.
 If you don't, you have two options:

 This construction is perfect for strolling around, as you can take a quick tour in the open air, ideal for taking photos.
 Very close to the fortress is Spain's most easterly point, so it's a great place to visit.
 You can also visit the Cova de s'Aigua, which is a real marvel.